 We would be grateful if London Borough of Camden could confirm that our application is complete and will be validated shortly.
 If you have any outstanding queries on this matter, please contact Coco Pemberton (coco.pemberton@montagu-evans.co.uk / 07584 154 675) at this office.

-Yours sincerely,
+Yours sincerely,Yours sincerely,